embesozzi/keycloak-openfga-workshop/README.md

     * OpenFGA is responsible for applying fine-grained access control.
 The OpenFGA service answers authorization checks by determining whether a relationship exists between an object and a user.
 * Other components
     * Store Web Application is integrated with Keycloak by OpenID Connect
-    * Store Authorization Gateway exposes and protects the Store API with ReBAC policies integrated with the OpenFGA Platform (Protection at API Gateway).
+    * Store Authorization Gateway exposes and protects the Store API with ReBAC policies integrated with the OpenFGA Platform (Protection at API Gateway)🔥.

 You can also have Store OpenFGA API is protected by OAuth 2.0 and it utilizes the OpenFGA SDK for FGA as example (Protection at API Level).